bitcraft/pyscroll/README.md

 pyscroll can be used with existing map data, but you will have to create a class to interact with pyscroll or adapt your data handler.
 Try to make it follow the same API as the TiledMapData adapter and you should be fine.

-There is a good possibility that tile animations will not work for custom map types (only tested with pytmx).
-I will investigate this in the future.

-The following does not require pytmx, you can use your own data format.

 #### Give pyscroll surface to layer into the map